fafafariba/reservation_quote/README.md

-# Sonder Booking Quote Project
+# Company X Reservation Quote Project

-Sonder is just getting off the ground and we need to know how much to price our apartments (units), and to keep track of the requests that have been made.
+Company X is just getting off the ground and needs to know how much to price units and to keep track of the requests that have been made.

-This tool will be used by the Sonder customer support to enter reservations that they take by phone and by email.
+## Objective

-Your objective is to build the form by which our team will log the booking, and the software that will compute the price.
+To build the application by which Company X internal team can log the reservation request information and quote the total price and taxes to the customer.

 ## Requirements